ByronPiedrahita/testBackendHubspot/README.md

 🖐️: There was a bug when updating the user, identified with the patch method cors, so it was changed by PUT but it generates a duplicate of the updated user
 - Data validations were not created
-- There are problems in the frontend to refresh the page
+- There are problems in the frontend to refresh the page DO IT MANUALLY

 🖐️: Endpoints can be tested locally with ``` Insomnia ``` or ``` Postman ```
 - List User  GET ``` http://localhost:8080/user ```